hmrc/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

-This sections allows API developers to provide data relating to taxpayer’s rental income from UK Property, income from letting furnished rooms in own home, premiums from leasing UK land and inducements to take an interest in letting a property (reverse premium).
+This sections allows API developers to provide data relating to taxpayer’s rental income from UK Property or UK furnished holiday lettings, income from letting furnished rooms in own home, premiums from leasing UK land and inducements to take an interest in letting a property (reverse premium).

 Here, the developer can provide the following data: